-Personalization is all about providing customers with timely, relevant and useful content.
-The more closely this content aligns with a customer’s context, the more engaging it will be.
+Personalization and personalized marketing campaigns are all about providing customers with timely, relevant and useful content.
+The more closely this content aligns with a customer's context, the more engaging it will be.

 That's why Fresh Relevance has long allowed users to combine behavioral marketing with location-based targeting.